KC-7/python-quiz/README.md

 ### GitPod: 🔧 ⌨

 - I developed the site using Python in Gitpod.
-I accessed it via Gitpod workspaces instead of GitHub.
+I accessed it via Gitpod workspaces.

 - I removed the creds.json file from being deployed to GitHub to keep it secure.